PennLINC/PennLINC.github.io/docs/flywheel/sdk_getting.md

 ## A full example

-Suppose we want to extract the QC tsv from all of the QSIPREP gears attached to the PNC project.
+Suppose we want to extract the QC tsv from all of the QSIPrep gears attached to the PNC project.
 First we get a reference to the project container.

 ```python
 >>> pnc = fw.projects.find_first('label=PNC_CS_810336')